mychan24/restinginpca/notes/JustificationOfSteps.md

 	+ Why--

-		This procedure eliminates the difference in the offset of each edge (the offset of each edge across sessions) of each subject.
+		This procedure eliminates the difference in the magnitude of each edge (the offset of each edge across sessions) of each subject.
 In this case, for each edge of each subject, we analyze the difference between a connectivity and its average across sessions.

 		This procedure also prevents the data from being unidimensional where the first dimension is dominated by the magnitude of the mean of the grand data table.